Shinzuu is an ex-pilot and hardcore gamer. Video games have been the most influential cause of their current skill set and abilities.

-Time to Cash in!
+Time to Cash In!

 Die Rise, like Tranzit and Buried, has a bank, and it is linked to the other two maps.
 Always be sure to deposit money into it whenever you can.
-Starting this map with the extra funds will help greatly, and having the extra in there is not a bad thing, especially if you end up dying or just plain losing all of your perks and weapons.
+Starting this map with the extra funds will help greatly, and having the extra in there is not a bad thing, especially if you end up dying or just plain lose all of your perks and weapons.

 (Bank maximum caps at 250,000)

 Get the power on as soon as you can.
-When you first spawn, there is an emergency elevator in which you can take directly down to a hidden hallway where you can jump over to the power room (door costs 750)!
+When you first spawn, there is an emergency elevator you can take directly down to a hidden hallway where you can jump over to the power room (door costs 750)!
 Why bother, you say?
 Well, for starters, the Gun Refrigerator and the Bank are right across the jump, right outside of the power room.
-Also, there's another thing.
-Every several rounds, the map has what are commonly known as "Leaper Rounds".
+Also, every several rounds, the map has what are commonly known as "Leaper Rounds."
 These rounds give you a Max Ammo at the end, and also sends a bunch of leaping Mutations (The "Smoke" Crawlers from Black Ops 1 Zombies) that like to surround and attack their prey in unison.
 These pesky critters do 1/2 the damage regular zombies do, but they're faster and harder to hit.
 If you don't have the power on, there's a 70% chance they show up in round 4, but won't show up later than round 6.
 However, if you turn on the power early (say, round 1), there will be a 40% chance they show up in round 5, and no later than round 7.
 This will give you much more time to prepare, and get everything in order.

-As an added bonus, if you can turn on the power and get to the roof in round 1, you can obtain the trophy/achievement, "Facing The Dragons", in which you stand at the top of the roof tower and look at the two dragon billboards in round 1.
-If you or someone on the team has money in the bank, it will be best for the whole team to get everything done right off the bat (i.e. obtaining perks/weapons and building the Tramplesteam).
+As an added bonus, if you can turn on the power and get to the roof in round 1, you can obtain the trophy/achievement "Facing The Dragons", in which you stand at the top of the roof tower and look at the two dragon billboards in round 1.
+If you or someone on the team has money in the bank, it will be best for the whole team to get everything done right off the bat (i.e., obtaining perks/weapons and building the Tramplesteam).
 Doing this will give you an enormous advantage to attacking this map!

 Your Greatest Buildable Asset

 You can build two things in this map on Buildable Tables.
 The first is the Tramplesteam, and the second is the wonder weapon, Squiliquifier.
 The most important of the two is the Tramplesteam.
-The Tramplesteam (or Tramp) is the item that watches your back, and also takes you to places that can drastically allow you to push far into the game (i.e. Jumping between buildings, obtaining items and getting ammo fast).
+The Tramplesteam (or Tramp) is the item that watches your back, and also takes you to places that can drastically allow you to push far into the game (i.e., jumping between buildings, obtaining items, and getting ammo fast).

-There are 4 parts to the Tramp: Engine, Flag, Spring and Screen.
+There are 4 parts to the Tramp: Engine, Flag, Spring, and Screen.
 Parts for the Tramp can be found in the room that you start the game in.
 Any parts you don't find, you'll find in the hallway just outside the door.
 The diagram below will show you the locations of the parts, and the hallway outside is completely self-explanatory.
-Now, there are 3 different ways you can build the Tramp, and each way has a different result.
+Now, there are three different ways you can build the Tramp, and each way has a different result.
 Depending on how it is built, you can have just a plain machine, or a robust, long-lasting tool.
 Here they are:

 - Everyone grabs a part and throws them on.
-(Breaks in 10 hits from a zombie)
+(Breaks in 10 hits from a zombie.)

 - Everyone grabs a part and Engine is put on last.
-(Breaks in 15 hits)
+(Breaks in 15 hits.)

-- ONLY Marlton (The Nerd) builds it and puts on the Engine last.
-(Breaks in 28 hits)
+- Only Marlton (The Nerd) builds it and puts on the Engine last.
+(Breaks in 28 hits.)